adam-wozniak/website/_projects/2023-04-01-accelerating-contracts-management.md

 ---
 title: Accelerating contracts management
 date: 2023-04-01 00:00:00
 description: In 2021, I was promoted from Program Director to Director, Operations at a leading tech consulting company in Toronto.
-As part of my wide mandate in the role, I took over the management of client contracts where I...
+As part of my wide mandate in the role, I took over the management of client contracts, where I...
 featured_image: /images/pexels-pixabay-261679.jpg
 ---